Aliona83/project_j/README.md

   * All images used on our website are sourced from [Pexels](https://www.pexels.com/), a high-quality and free stock photos platform.
 We believe in using high-quality images to enhance the overall visual experience and maintain a professional appearance.

   3. Font Selection

-     *
-     Two fonts were chosen with Google Fonts to be used across the entire site
+     * One fonts were chosen with Google Fonts to be used across the entire site.

      * The chosen fonts were 'Lato', with serif as back up fonts for lists, forms, buttons and paragraphs.

 ##  Skeleton